Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Stability of success solution

 We mention the existence of the solution of RS saddle point equation at $\alpha<\alpha_c$ for subsequent discussions.
-One can find a solution with $\varepsilon>0$ ($Q<\rho\sigma_x^2$ and $m<\rho\sigma_x^2$) and $\chi>0$, which is termed as the {\it failure solution}, at $\alpha<\alpha_c$.
+One can find a solution with $\varepsilon>0$ ($Q<\rho\sigma_x^2$ and $m<\rho\sigma_x^2$) and $\chi>0$ within $\Omega^\dag(a)$ at $\alpha<\alpha_c$, which violates the AT condition.
+We term this solution as {\it RS-unstable failure solution}.
 Figs. \ref{fig:SCAD_no_success} and \ref{fig:MCP_no_success} show $\alpha$-dependence of $\varepsilon$ and $\chi$ for SCAD and MCP, respectively, where the vertical dashed lines represent $\alpha_c$.
-The failure solution always violates the AT condition.
-Hence, it does not contribute to the equilibrium property of the system for any $\alpha(<\alpha_c)$, and is smoothly connected to the success solution that appears $\alpha\geq \alpha_c$.
-As the values of the nonconvexity parameters decrease, the values of $\varepsilon$ and $\chi$ diverge at sufficiently small $\alpha$, and the solution with finite $\varepsilon$ and $\chi$ disappears.
+The RS-unstable failure solution is smoothly connected to the success solution that appears at $\alpha\geq \alpha_c$, {and do not coexist with the success solution.} The RS-unstable failure solution does not contribute to the equilibrium property of the system, but this solution is still useful to consider the behavior of the algorithm as shown in the following sections.